getsparrow/sparrow-woocommerce-product-reviews/readme.txt

 = What Woocommerce version do you support? =

-Judge.me supports WooCommerce version 3.2.x and up.
+Sparrow supports WooCommerce version 3.2.x and up.

 == Screenshots ==